wpexpertsio/WP-Easy-Pay-With-Square/README.md

 - When payment success email will send to notification email.
 - When using for Donation check on user set a Donation amount otherwise leave unchecked to collect fixed amount

-### Features

-- Dynamically display change log.
-- Just Copy the ShortCode and use it any where.
-- Easy to Use.
-- Saves all changelog in cache to keep things optimized

 ### Requirements:
 * Valid SSL certificate.
 * Square account.